wafer-bw/udx-discord-bot/README.md

     ```
 6. Open a PR or push to master.
 Once your changes have been merged/pushed to master they will be automatically deployed to Discord by the [Sync Workflow](./.github/workflows/sync.yml)

 ## TODOs
+* readme
+    * table of contents
 * `chstrat`
     * handle errors properly and respond in discord
+    * use goroutines
         * cancel out and return before 10s vercel time limit
-    * tests
+    * write tests
+* `sync`
+    * move to cmd folder and convert to command
+* webhooks
+    * Use Discord [webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to notify when a sync happens in the botcommand channel.